drbulu/drbulu.github.io/_posts/2017-03-07-project-mgt-page-layouts.md

 ---
 {% endhighlight %}

 Interestingly, the **`abstract.html`** includes file is itself also included in the project_index.html file that is included in the project overview page.
-More on this [later]() :smile:.
+More on this in the next post :smile:.

 ## Conclusion